alhansidd70/Classical-Model-Car-Sales-Analysis-Using-Power-BI/README.md

 **Enable User-Driven Exploration**
   To implement dynamic filters and slicers that allow users to drill down into the data by city, employee, product line, and year.

+  ## Conclusions
+  • The dashboard successfully provides a comprehensive overview of classical car sales data, with clear insights into profit margins, top-selling products, and order trends.

+  • Classic Cars emerged as the most profitable and popular product line, contributing over 35% to total sales.

+  • The year 2003 recorded the highest quantity of orders, indicating a strong performance at the beginning of the observed period, followed by a gradual decline in 2004 and     2005.

+  • 1992 Ferrari 360 Spider was identified as the top-selling product, generating the highest revenue, while 1982 Lamborghini Diablo was the lowest.

+  • The dashboard's interactive filters enhance user experience and support deep-dive analysis for specific years, cities, employees, or product lines.

+  • Mapping customer distribution geographically adds further business value by helping identify potential markets for expansion or increased focus.

+**Overall, this Power BI dashboard is a powerful tool for decision-makers to monitor, analyze, and act on sales data with ease and efficiency.**